Choose another lake

 Good

-White Bass remain abundant and exhibit a good population structure.
-The catch rate during our 2022 survey was 59 White Bass per hour which is up substantially from 28 per hour collected in 2021.
+White Bass remain very abundant and exhibit a good population structure.
+The catch rate during our 2023 survey was 75 White Bass per hour, which is up from 59 per hour collected in 2022.
 Multiple year classes were collected including young of the year fish, indicating a successful spawning effort.
-There are plenty of quality sized fish in the population.
-Fifty-five percent of the stock sized (mature) fish collected were over 12 inches; 29 percent were over 13 inches; and 12 percent were over 14 inches.
-Thirteen-inch fish weighed 1.1 pounds on average, and 14-inch fish weighed 1.4 pounds.
-Expect White Bass fishing to be very good in 2023.
+The overall size is down a little from previous surveys.
+Thirty-six percent of the stock sized (adult) fish collected were over 12 inches; 16 percent were over 13 inches; and 7 percent were over 14 inches.
+Expect White Bass fishing to be very good with high numbers but slightly smaller sizes.
 Site Regulation: No creel limit if under 17 inches; 3 fish per day combined creel limit of White Bass, Striped Bass, Yellow Bass, and their hybrids if 17 inches or longer.

 Location: Carlyle Lake is located in southwestern Illinois, 50 miles east of St. Louis, principally in Clinton County, with Carlyle being the largest city bordering the water.